LilyAsFlora/Ririi/README.md

 ### Personal Pronouns

 Rirī includes the universal first, second, and third person pronouns.
-Notice the distinction between plural and singular _they_.
+Notice the distinction between plural and singular _they_. _Emi_ is used in reference to groups with one or more masculine entities. _Emai_ is used in reference to groups of strictly feminine entities.
+In unclear or non-binary cases, _amī_ may be used.

 #### Singular